nblumhardt/serilog-timings/README.md

 **Leveling** - Timings are most useful in production, so timing events are recorded at the `Information` level and higher, which should generally be collected all the time.

-**Precision** - All timings are recorded in milliseconds.
-The library assumes that if you're writing the kind of code that needs sub-millisecond timings, you'll want to use `Stopwatch` directly for tighter control.

 **Warning thresholds** - Timings for completed operations are always output as `Information` events; while it's certainly useful to track events exceeding a set threshold, it's best to do this in the back-end collector, since what consitutes a "normal" timing often evolves as the app changes and usage patterns vary.